Home / Coffee Knowledge / Cow's milk in coffee: Climate killer or great opportunity?

 • the bull is part of the cow herd

-• the cows give milk twice a day, a total of about 10l per cow
+• the cows give milk twice a day, about 10l per cow in total

-• The cows eat only grass, in winter hay
+• The cows eat only grass, and hay in winter

-• Concentrated feed such as soy or corn is not used, Jonas also does not use silage
+• Concentrated feed like soy or corn is not used; Jonas also avoids silage

 • Jonas markets his organic milk exclusively directly